From A Wiki of Ice and Fire

 A Dance with Dragons

-Theon Greyjoy is kept in a dungeon below the castle where he has been subjected to Ramsay's flaying.
+Theon Greyjoy is kept in a dungeon below the castle where he has been subjected to Ramsay's flaying since the Sack of Winterfell.
 Arnolf Karstark writes to Stannis Baratheon that the Dreadfort is weakly garrisoned with fewer than fifty men, half of them servants.
-However, Jon Snow convinces Stannis to instead march from Castle Black to Deepwood Motte.
+However, Jon Snow explains that the Dreadfort is a strong castle, and he convinces Stannis to instead march from Castle Black to Deepwood Motte.

 References and Notes